prof-rossetti/my-first-nodejs-app/DATABASE.md

 ### Usage

-Finally, after setting up the database and configuring environment variable,s you should be able to run the "products" script to fetch the products from the database:
+Finally, after setting up the database and configuring environment variables, you should be able to run the "products" script to fetch the products from the database:

 ```sh
 node app/products.js